pramnora/qb64/README.md

 110 PRINT "Hello, world!"
 120 END

-Later on, I switched to using 'modern day' structured BASIC's...where each line of code no longer needs to be preceeded with a line number, anymore...
+Later on, I switched to using 'modern day' structured BASIC's such as QBASIC...where each line of code no longer needs to be preceeded with a line number, anymore...

 CLS
 PRINT "Hello, world!"